How Ramadan Can Empower You to Change Bad Habits

 “Whoever drinks wine and gets drunk, his prayer will not be accepted for forty days, and if he dies he will enter Hell, but if he repents, Allah will accept his repentance.
 If he drinks wine again and gets drunk, his prayer will not be accepted for forty days, and if he dies he will enter Hell, but if he repents, Allah will accept his repentance.
 If he drinks wine again and gets drunk, his prayer will not be accepted for forty days, and if he dies he will enter Hell, but if he repents Allah will accept his repentance.
 But if he does it again, then Allah will most certainly make him drink of the mire of the puss or sweat on the Day of Resurrection.”
 They said: “O Messenger of Allah, what is the mire of the pus or sweat?
 He said: “The drippings of the people of Hell.”
 (Sahih Sunan Ibn Majah Vol. 4, Book 30, Hadith 3377)

-This hadith clearly outlines that Allah is a merciful and forgiven to those who repent in sincerity, even if he or she continues to struggle with the disease of alcoholism.
+This hadith clearly outlines that Allah is merciful and forgiving to those who repent with sincerity, even if he or she continues to struggle with the disease of alcoholism.
 However, this hadith is referring to the acceptance of prayer, not fasting.
 Also, it is worth noting that just because your prayer may or may not be accepted for 40 days due to the consumption of alcohol, that doesn’t mean you don’t pray.
 You should still pray.
 Although the punishment for drinking is not accepting prayers for 40 days, it is far better than the punishments of the hellfire.
 Another thing worth noting is that the hadith outlines three chances for repentance and after that, the punishment goes far beyond simply not accepting prayer for a certain amount of days.
 This may be the general ruling from Allah through the Prophet Muhammad, sallallahu ‘alayhi wa sallam, keep in mind that it is at the sole discretion of Allah whom he continues to forgive through repentance and whom he does not.
 That is another beauty to the month of Ramadan in that Allah gives Muslim many chances to have their sins forgiven.

 “Oh, you who have believed, indeed, intoxicants, gambling, [sacrificing on] stone alters [to other than Allah], and divining arrows are but defilement from the work of Satan, so avoid it that you may be successful.
 Satan only wants to cause between you animosity and hatred through intoxicants and gambling and to avert you from the remembrance of Allah and from prayer.
 So, will you not desist?”
 (Surah Al-Ma’idah 5:90-91, Sahih translation)